baig214/baig214/README.md

 - 👋 Hi, I’m Mohammed Hannan Baig
-- 👀 I’m ASsociate Software Enginner based in Karnataka, India.
+- 👀 I’m Associate Software Enginner based in Karnataka, India.
 I am interested in Web Development, Bockchain and anything tech.
 - 🌱 I’m currently learning MEAN Stack and any new technologies that comes my way.
 - 📫 You can reach me on my LinkedIn Profile https://www.linkedin.com/in/mohammed-hannan-baig-79a61678/